-Retirement Advantage, previously known as Stonehaven Equity Release, has always been known for its array of retirement equity release products, most notably the level of customisation that those products offer.
+Canada Life, previously known as Stonehaven Equity Release/Retirement Advantage, has always been known for its array of retirement equity release products, most notably the level of customisation that those products offer.
 They have now introduced a series of new products to their existing portfolio.
 Those products are targeted toward landlords who still want to capitalize on the equity in their property portfolio.
 This range of buy-to-let products is completely new and unique to the equity release marketplace.

 The Voluntary Select Option is one product available in the landlord Over 55 Buy-To-Let Option suite of products.
 It allows homeowners to pay upto 10% of the initial loan amount every year without facing any early repayment charge and helps landlords control their future mortgage balance.